-(f) TCHC has entered into a credit agreement (the "Credit Agreement"), dated May 11, 2007, with TCHC Issuer Trust, which in turn entered into an agreement with various agents to issue bonds.
-TCHC Issuer Trust has advanced all proceeds of the bond offerings to TCHC as a loan having the same interest rate and term as the debenture, pursuant to the Credit Agreement and master covenant agreement between TCHC and TCHC Issuer Trust.
+(f) TCHC has entered into a credit agreement (the "Credit Agreement"), dated May 11, 2007, with the Trust, which in turn entered into an agreement with various agents to issue bonds. the Trust has advanced all proceeds of the bond offerings to TCHC as a loan having the same interest rate and term as the debenture, pursuant to the Credit Agreement and master covenant agreement between TCHC and the Trust.